 There are plenty of apps out there that will allow you to control both, like Open Camera or HD Camera Ultra for Android.
 That’s what you’ll need as a good starting point for taking good photos.
 After all, if you can’t control your exposure or where your camera focuses, you might as well give up and buy a proper camera.

-The next set of apps you’ll want are the ones that will allow you to control basic things like contrast, white balance, color saturation and brightness.
-Most photos straight out of camera are flat, so you’ll want apps like Snapseed or Photoshop Express to fine tune them.
+The next set of apps you’ll want are the ones that will allow you to control basic things like contrast, white balance, color saturation, and brightness.
+Most photos straight out of the camera are flat, so you’ll want apps like Snapseed or Photoshop Express to fine-tune them.